kimptoc/wowactivityfeed/readme.md

 ## TODO

-- tidy feed more
-  - profession changes
-  - progression/raids changes?
-  - pvp/battleground changes?
-  - talents/glyphs
-  - hunter pets, levels?
+- cache some info at history top level, eg guild name and thumbnail - so old history items show better, or just "patch" old items using diff

 - mention copyright/trademarks, all are blizzards

 - performance?

-- cache some info at history top level, eg guild name and thumbnail - so old history items show better, or just "patch" old items using diff

 - do a "live" load of the char ?

 - search/find my char/guild?
 - search? could try all realms... or at least select region/realm and enter name - can confirm/select char...

+- just a space between parts of the manual feed changes, maybe use comma/full stop - re-work that class with more generc functions

 - twitter feed to facebook - just showing a link... twitterfeed config or use another way in?